We've all heard the saying, "learn from your mistakes."

 So, to save you the trouble and to help you get the most out of your content creation, we've collected the biggest mistakes from all over LinkedIn and compiled them into this helpful list.
-We also divided them into a couple of different categories so you can have a better understanding of where you might be going wrong.
+We also divided them into a couple of different categories so you can better understand where you might be going wrong.

 If you're creating content on LinkedIn (which you should be!) and you are serious about reaping the benefits, then make sure you're not making any of these LinkedIn mistakes.
 They could be costing you dearly!

 Tagging people you don't know and hoping they'll react i.e. like, comment, or share your post, is not only annoying but also a little bit desperate.
-Not to mention, it's a waste of time because, most of the time, they will just ignore your post altogether.
+Not to mention, it's a waste of time because they will often just ignore your post altogether.

-People know that you're only tagging them for the engagement, and it comes across as inauthentic.
+People know you're only tagging them for the engagement, which comes across as inauthentic.
 So, save yourself the trouble and only tag people you actually know.